 Here are several things you should not do if you’ve been a victim of dine and dash.

 First, do not bring public attention to the incident.
 If you advertise that people got away with restaurant theft at your business, you’re letting other criminals know they might be able to get away with the same thing.
-When you tell the public about dine and dash instances, you increase your chances of becoming a target.
+When you tell the public about dine and dashers, you increase your chances of becoming a target.

-Third, in most places it’s illegal to make servers pay for the losses inflicted by a dine and dash incident at a table that they were serving.
+Lastly, in most places it’s illegal to make servers pay for the losses inflicted by a dine and dash incident at a table that they were serving.
 Check your local laws before taking any action.

 Dine and dash is an expensive problem that is pervasive throughout the restaurant industry.
 Fortunately, there are measures that you can take to decrease the chances of falling victim to it.
 When you combine restaurant technology with security-focused training, your team can maximize loss prevention in your business.